HistoriaOffical/historia/historia-docs/masternode-setup-windows.md

 > ipfs.exe init

 #### Start IPFS Daemon for Historia ####
 Before you start your masternode, IPFS daemon must be running.
+Open a new command prompt and start ipfs daemon.

 > ipfs.exe daemon